cnerg/cnerg.github.com/source/people/pphw.rst

-Paul Wilson is a Professor of Nuclear Engineering in the `University of Wisconsin-Madison <http://www.wisc.edu>`_'s `Department of Engineering Physics <http://www.engr.wisc.edu/ep>`_, and Faculty Director of the Advanced Computing Initiative.
-His research interests bring together technical and policy issues: analysis methods of isotopic inventories in nuclear systems and the implications on nuclear non-proliferation policy, and the development of next
+Paul Wilson is a Professor of Nuclear Engineering in the `University of Wisconsin-Madison <http://www.wisc.edu>`_'s `Department of Engineering Physics <http://www.engr.wisc.edu/ep>`_, and Faculty Director of the `Advanced Computing Initiative <http://aci.wisc.edu>`_.
+His research interests
+bring together technical and policy issues: analysis methods of isotopic inventories in nuclear systems and the implications on nuclear non-proliferation policy, and the development of next